-The two-time Emmy Award-winning “The Voice” returns with the strongest vocalists from across the country invited to compete in the blockbuster vocal competition show’s new season.
+The four-time Emmy Award-winning “The Voice” returns with the strongest vocalists from across the country invited to compete in the blockbuster vocal competition show’s new season.

 During the Blind Auditions, the decisions from the musician coaches are based solely on voice and not on looks.
 The coaches hear the artists perform, but they don’t get to see them — thanks to rotating chairs.
 If a coach is impressed by the artist’s voice, he/she pushes a button to select the artist for his/her team.
 At this point, the coach’s chair will swivel so that he/she can face the artist he/she has selected.
 If more than one coach pushes his/her button, the power then shifts to the artists to choose which coach they want to work with.
 If no coach pushes his/her button, the artist is eliminated from the competition.

-“The Voice” is a presentation of United Artists Media Group (an MGM company), Talpa Media USA Inc. and Warner Horizon Television.
-The series was created by John de Mol, who serves as executive producer along with Mark Burnett, Audrey Morrissey, Jay Bienstock, Lee Metzger and Chad Hines.
+“The Voice” is a presentation of MGM Television, Talpa Media USA Inc., Warner Horizon Unscripted & Alternative Television.
+The series was created by John de Mol, who serves as executive producer along with John de Mol, Mark Burnett, Audrey Morrissey, Amanda Zucker, Kyra Thompson and Stijn Bakkers.

 (This content is not eligible for SAG Awards consideration)